Brewer219/osticket-prereqs/README.md

 <h2>4.
 High-Level Deployment Overview</h2>

-- Start the process with Windows server by enabling required web server roles and features.
+- Configure the Windows Server environment by installing and enabling the required Web Server (IIS) roles and supporting features.

-- Install and configure the PHP runtime and supporting dependencies.
+- Install and configure the PHP runtime along with all necessary extensions and dependencies to ensure compatibility with osTicket.

-- Deploy and configure the database backend for osTicket.
+- Deploy and configure the database server (MySQL or MariaDB) to serve as the backend for storing osTicket data.

-- Integrate all components and complete the osTicket web-based setup.
+- Integrate all components and complete the web-based installation, finalizing the osTicket setup and validating system functionality.

 <h2>5.
 Deployment & Installation Steps</h2>
 Download Installation files: https://drive.google.com/file/d/1D4v2vQkaHXbWNHPZVXbRT2oAi1U71HpK/view?usp=drive_link